- Rabbit Control Specialists

-Rabbits and rabbit control around London, Kent, West Sussex, East Sussex, Hampshire, Berkshire and Surrey
+Get Rabbit Control around London, Kent, West Sussex, East Sussex, Hampshire, Berkshire and Surrey.

-FREE Site Survey Rabbits are considered a serious pest control problem particularly to farmland and a FREE site survey is always carried out to insure that we can implement the most appropriate form of pest control.
+A free site survey is always carried out to ensure that we can implement the most appropriate form of pest control for you.

 Rabbits are grey/brown in colour and sometimes black and have slightly lighter undersides and distinctive white flash on the tail.
-They are normally found in & around farmland, lakes, river banks, golf courses, gardens, railway embankments, allotments and playing fields.
+They are typically found in and around farmland, lakes, river banks, golf courses, gardens, railway embankments, allotments and playing fields.

-FREE Site Survey Rabbits were first introduced to Britain by the Normans as a valuable food source, but escapes soon occurred and they quickly colonised the surrounding countryside.
-The colour of rabbits can vary slightly from light brown to grey through to black, but generally they are brown with long dark hairs giving a well camouflaged appearance.
-An adult will weigh in the region of 1.7kg but larger specimens often occur.
-The bucks (males) have a broader head and heavier body than does (females) and often show signs of fighting for dominance of a warren, with ragged and torn ears being common.
+An adult will weigh in the region of 1.7kg, but more significant specimens often occur.
+The bucks (males) have a broader head and more substantial body than does (females) and often show signs of fighting for dominance of a warren, with ragged and torn ears being familiar.